How do you control attacks from aphids on roses? Here’s the scene!

 - What natural enemies will eat aphids lunching on the rose bushes?

-What Species Of Aphids Attack Roses?
+What Species Of Aphid Bugs Eat Roses?

-The two “rose aphid” insects are the:
+The two “rose aphids” insects are the following:

 - Macrosiphum rosae (Rose aphid)